 This course includes a "general" and a "focused" programme.
 The general programme includes the study of maritime navigation in terms of definition, characteristics and types and the contracts to which the programme is related.
-The selection of one of the subjects of maritime law and its study includes an indepth analytical study, such as the contract of maritime transport, where the provisions relating to this contract are studied in terms of the necessary conditions for the contract and the consequences thereof, and the study of the bill of lading and responsibility of the maritime carrier.
+The selection of one of the subjects of maritime law and its study includes an in-depth analytical study, such as the contract of maritime transport, where the provisions relating to this contract are studied in terms of the necessary conditions for the contract and its parties, how to hold the contract and the consequences thereof, and the study of the bill of lading and responsibility of the maritime carrier.